manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-remove-db/intro-deinstall/intro-deinstall.md

 ### Objectives

 In this workshop, you will do the following:
- - Delete an Oracle Database but retain Oracle home
+ - Delete an Oracle Database but retain Oracle home.
- - Remove the database including the database software, its components, and Oracle home
+ - Remove the database including the database software, its components, and Oracle home.

 ### Prerequisites

 This lab assumes you have -
  - An Oracle Cloud account
- - Oracle Database installed
+ - Oracle Database installed on your host

 ## About database removal